top of page

 “Spelling is a unique skill; it is the bridge which interrelates reading and writing.
 Literacy involves three skills not two: reading, writing — and spelling. “

 This book has three brilliant indexes, which makes finding what you need a breeze.
-I love it when the author has put the time and effort into thinking about what the reader may need.
+I love it when the author has spent time and effort thinking about what the reader may need.
 This book describes the origins and development of English spelling.
 It also discusses the complexities of the sound-symbol correspondences and pronunciation.
 Check it out here.

 If a student gets to high school unable to read and spell, it will not be the best start to this chapter in their life.
 These students need intervention quickly.
 Tricia Millar works with older students who have literacy problems.
 Her approach kickstarts literacy know-how when you can’t do it and are no longer in primary school.
 The plan of attack in this book is simple — young people and adults benefit from these straightforward strategies that structure learning appropriately for their needs.
 Tricia Millar says that her method is: